 Braille code is a writing system which enables blind and partially sighted people to read and write through touch.
-The braille alphabet was invented by Louis Braille (1809-1852), a French teacher of the blind.
-It consists of patterns of raised dots arranged in cells of up to six dots in a 3 x 2 configuration.
+Braille consists of patterns of raised dots arranged in cells of up to six dots in a 3×2 configuration.
 Each cell represents a braille letter, numeral or punctuation mark.
 Some frequently used words and letter combinations also have their own single cell patterns.

 - Grade 1: consists of the 26 standard letters of the alphabet and punctuation.
 It’s mainly used by people who just started reading braille.

 - Grade 2: consists of the 26 standard letters of the alphabet, punctuation and contractions.
 The contractions are employed to save space because a braille page cannot fit as much text as a standard printed page.
 Books, signs in public places, menus, and most other braille materials are written in Grade 2 braille.

 - Grade 3: is used only in personal letters, diaries, and notes.
 It is a kind of shorthand, with entire words shortened to a few letters.